robokrishan/ESPDroneTransmitter/README.md

 <SPI.h> | Internal Arduino Lib
 <RF24.h> | J. Coliz, 2011

-The transmitter object uses the NRF24L01+ module configured on the SPI Bus.
-Use the parametrized constructor - RF24(CE,CS).
-Default configuration is RF24(7,8);
+- The transmitter object uses the NRF24L01+ module configured on the SPI Bus.
+- Use the parametrized constructor - ESPDroneTransmitter(CE, CSN).
+Default configuration is ESPDroneTransmitter(7,8);

 # Hardware
 The list of elementary hardware is tabulated below.